deepaknandipati/pdsnd_github/README.md

 ### Description
 My project is about bikeshare data of major cities: Chicago, New York and Washington.
+The file executes a user-interactive program which manipulated data based on users input.

 ### Files used
 MyProjects|